 In Export tasks, if the resulting dataset has already been exported from Rulex Platform and after the export further operations on data have been performed, the exported dataset gets updated at the first following computation.

-Focus on the Remote Filesystem in the desktop version
+Focus on the Remote Filesystem in the standalone version

 The reason is that the file is imported in a machine-based software, so any change to the file made after the import operation won’t be applied to the imported version of the file.

-When exporting datasets in the desktop version, if you perform further operations on the outcoming datasets after having exported them, you need to re-establish the connection to the remote repository.
+When exporting datasets in the standalone version, if you perform further operations on the outcoming datasets after having exported them, you need to re-establish the connection to the remote repository.